apache/arrow/docs/source/java/quickstartguide.rst

 Create a VectorSchemaRoot
 *************************

-**VectorSchemaRoot** combines ValueVectors with a Schema to represent tabular data.
+A **VectorSchemaRoot** combines ValueVectors with a Schema to represent tabular data.

-Example: Create a dataset with metadata that contains integer age and string names of data.
+Example: Create a dataset of names (strings) and ages (32-bit signed integers).

 .. code-block:: Java